ianstormtaylor/slate/docs/walkthroughs/using-plugins.md

 Okay, that was easy.
 But it doesn't do anything.

 To fix that, we need our plugin function to return a "plugin object" that Slate recognizes.
-Slate's plugin objects are just plain objects that have properties that map to the same handler on the `Editor`.
+Slate's plugin objects are just plain JavaScript objects whose properties map to the same handlers on the `Editor`.

-In this case our plugin object will have one property: a `onKeyDown` handler, with its logic copied right from our current app's code:
+In this case, our plugin object will have one property, an `onKeyDown` handler, with its logic copied right from our current app's code:

 ```js
 function MarkHotkey(options) {